 Major forms of security under Thai law granted over property are mortgages, pledges and business security.

-A mortgage is a non-possessory security whereby the mortgagor assigns a property to a mortgagee as security for the performance of an obligation without delivering the property to the mortgagee.
-A mortgage can be established over immovable property (e.g.landandbuildings) or certain movable property, such as movable property which may be registered under relevant laws (e.g. machinery).
+A mortgage is a non-possessory security whereby the mortgagor places property subject to a mortgagee as security for the performance of an obligation without delivering the property to the mortgagee.
+A mortgage can be established over immovable property (e.g., land and buildings) or certain movable property, such as movable property that may be registered under relevant laws (e.g., machinery).

-A mortgage agreement must be made in writing in the Thailanguageandregisteredwiththecompetentofficial(s), e.g. local Land Office for land and building mortgages or the Central Machinery Office for machinery mortgages.
+A mortgage agreement must be made in writing and registered with the competent official(s), e.g. local Land Office for land and building mortgages or the Central Machinery Office for machinery mortgages.
 Failure to comply with the formality requirements will render the mortgage agreement void and unenforceable.

 A pledge is not required to be registered with a governmental body.
 To perfect a pledge, pledged property must be delivered by the pledgor to the pledgee.
-If the pledged property has been returned to the pledgor, the pledge is extinguished by the function of law.
-In the case of a pledge of shares, a share certificate must be delivered to a pledgee to perfect that pledge.
-For a share pledge to be valid against a company and third parties, a record of the pledge along with the name and an address of a pledgee must be registered in theshareregister book of the company.
-Absence of the record of the pledge intheshareregisterbook of the company will not void thatpledge, but will result in a creditor not being able to claim the pledge against the company or third parties.
+If pledged property has been returned to the pledgor, the pledge will be extinguished.
+In the case of a pledge of shares in private company, a share certificate must be delivered to a pledgee to perfect the pledge.
+For a share pledge to be valid against a company and third parties, a record of the pledge along with the name and an address of a pledgee must be registered in the share register book of the company.
+Absence of a record of a pledge in the share register book of the company will not void the pledge but will result in a creditor not being able to claim the pledge against the company or third parties.
 Under the Thai Securities Act, a pledge of shares traded on the Stock Exchange of Thailand will be valid when the pledge has been recorded by Thailand Securities Depository Co., Ltd.

 Business security is a non-possessory security whereby the security provider places certain types of assets with a security receiver for the performance of an obligation.
-Assets that can be registered as business security comprise of: (i) business (property used by the security provider in its business operations and other rights related to its business operations); (ii) claims (excluding rights represented by instruments); (iii) movable property used by the security provider for business operations e.g. machinery; (iv) immovable property (if the security provider operates an immovable property business); (v) intellectual property; and (vi) any other assets as provided in the Ministerial Regulation issued under the Business Security Act.
+Assets that can be registered as business security comprise of: (i) business (property used by the security provider in its business operations and other rights related to its business operations); (ii) claims (excluding rights represented by instruments); (iii) movable property used by the security provider for business operations (e.g., machinery); (iv) immovable property (if the security provider operates a real estate business); (v) intellectual property; and (vi) any other assets as provided in the Ministerial Regulation issued under the Business Security Act.

 What practical issues do secured creditors face in enforcing their security (e.g. timing issues, requirement for court involvement)?

-Foreclosure of the mortgaged property by the mortgagee can be used as an alternative method for enforcement of a mortgage.
-In the event that there is no other mortgage or preferential rights registered over the mortgaged property, and if (i) the debtor has failed to pay interest for five years, and (ii) the mortgagee has proven to the court’s satisfaction that the value of the property is less than the amount due, the mortgagee is entitled to foreclose on the mortgaged property.
-However, due to the difficulties of fulfilling these requirements, foreclosure is not common in practice.
+Foreclosure of mortgaged property by the mortgagee can be used as an alternative method for enforcement of a mortgage.
+If there is no other mortgage or preferential rights registered over the mortgaged property, and if: (i) the debtor has failed to pay interest for five years; and (ii) the mortgagee has proven to the court’s satisfaction that the value of the property is less than the amount due, the mortgagee is entitled to foreclose on the mortgaged property.
+However, due to the difficulties in fulfilling these requirements, foreclosure is not common in practice.

-The debtor, as mortgagor, is not liable for a shortfall even though sale proceeds of a mortgaged property are inadequate to pay the whole amount of debt, unless the parties agree otherwise.
-A third-party mortgagor is not liable for a shortfall, and any agreement which holds such mortgagor liable for a shortfall or liable as a guarantor, whether specified in a mortgage agreement or as a standalone agreement, is invalid.
-Note that such restrictionsare saved for cases where a debtor is a juristic person and its authorized manager mortgages his property to secure obligations of such debtor and executes a separate guarantee.
+The debtor, as mortgagor, is not liable for a shortfall even though a sale proceeds of a mortgaged property are inadequate to pay the whole amount of debt, unless the parties agree otherwise.
+A third-party mortgagor is not liable for a shortfall, and any agreement that holds such mortgagor liable for a shortfall or liable as a guarantor, whether specified in a mortgage agreement or as a standalone agreement, is invalid.
+Note that such restrictions are saved for cases where a debtor is a juristic person, and its authorized manager mortgages his property to secure obligations of such debtor and executes a separate guarantee.